 And while they may not have always been LEGO fans, there are two honourable mentions who have picked up the hobby during social distancing...

 The 'Pitch Perfect' star admitted that she has fallen in love with "LEGOs" during quarantine, and she hasn't started small - she completed the Millenium Falcon as her first build!
-Anna said that while she's sure she'll take it apart and gift the pieces to someone in what she considers to be LEGO's target demographic, she's tempted to build a shelf to showcase her builds.
+Anna said that while she's sure she'll take it apart and gift the pieces to someone who she considers to be in LEGO's target demographic, she's tempted to build a shelf to showcase her builds.
 Since she's only new to the wide world of LEGO, we won't hold it against her too much - but Anna, if you're reading this: no, LEGO isn't just for kids!
 Welcome to the AFOL club.
 Watch her interview here.

 You know him from Harry Potter, but Daniel Radcliffe has chosen another LEGO theme to keep him busy during self-isolation - he's built a 3200-piece Jurassic Park set with his girlfriend.
 In a virtual interview with Stephen Colbert, Daniel said it was an awesome, weirdly-meditative way to pass three of the fourteen days he was made to quarantine in the USA after arriving from London.
 The conversation piqued the interest of Colbert's son, a keen LEGO builder, and even led Daniel to show off the build - a massive gate and T-Rex - on the show.
 Watch here (skip to 7:57).